SDGforskning/sdg-strings/SDG05_query_action_WoS.md

                     )
                 )
                 NEAR/5
-                    ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"
-                    OR "female$"
-                    OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
+                    ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
                     OR "pregnan*" OR "maternity" OR "maternal"
-                    OR "lesbian" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex" NEAR/5 ("distribution" OR "discriminat*" OR "violence")) )
+                    OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex" NEAR/5 ("distribution" OR "discriminat*" OR "violence")) )
             )